kks110/python-bat-out-of-hell-game/README.md

 The idea of the game it to avoid the fireballs and get as high score as you can.

 ## Controls
-* Arrow keys to move
+* Arrow keys or WASD to move
 * Space to restart
 * Return to show help page (return again to close)
 * Escape to close the game